HXN2/WeB0x-By-HxN-iG-hxn.ops/README.md

 # WeB0x-By-HxN-iG-hxn.ops

-The WeB0x project builds and tests regularly on the following platforms:
+The WeB0x project was built for the educational application.
+I do not bear any misuse that comes out of it.
+The project was tested on several platforms, including :

   - Linux (Ubuntu)
   - Android (Termux)
   - iOS (iSH)
   - Microsoft Windows